Last Updated: 2024-09-03 Tue 16:12

 This guide outlines necessary software to access a UNIX/Linux environment, primarily through remote login to UMD's GRACE server though there are other options.
 Lab staff will walk through the necessary software to install and demonstrate how to access the server.

-4 Overview of Exercises
+4 Overview of Lab Exercises

 1. During discussion, staff will walk students through some of instructions in below and then provide time to complete the exercise.
 This may be done individually or in groups.